-Born and raised in Morningside Heights, Madeleine has always loved whizzing down a Manhattan avenue (in the designated bike lane, of course) and watching the neighborhoods fly past on her way to Inwood or Battery Park.
-She earned her BA in Social Studies from Harvard University, and her Ph.D. in Near Eastern Languages and Civilizations from the University of Chicago, where she taught undergraduate courses in Middle Eastern history, Islamic and European political thought, and academic and professional writing.
-Her research into the Young Ottoman movement of the 1860s and 1870s has taken her to Istanbul, Paris, and London for archival visits, and to Göttingen, Germany for an Early Career Fellowship at Lichtenberg-Kolleg.
-She is currently finishing up a book about Ottomanism in late nineteenth-century political thought.
+Born and raised in New York, Madeleine earned her BA in Social Studies from Harvard University and spent two years working in Turkey as a teacher and a journalist before returning to her hometown to join the editorial staff of the New Yorker Magazine.
+She went on to earn a Ph.D. in Near Eastern Languages and Civilizations at the University of Chicago, where she taught undergraduate courses in Middle Eastern history, academic writing, and Islamic and European political thought.
+She also led courses in pedagogy for fellow instructors with the Chicago Center for Teaching and was awarded a Stuart Tave Teaching Fellowship from the University’s Humanities Collegiate Division.
+Madeleine’s research as a historian has taken her to Istanbul, Paris, and London for archival visits, and to Göttingen, Germany for an Early Career Fellowship at Lichtenberg-Kolleg.
+She is currently writing a book about Ottomanism in nineteenth-century political thought.